 10. Mailing of the music?

-All selected pilots are obliged to send by e-mail their two music versions A nd B in format MP3 on the address email@example.com so that organizer could create the music data base for easier and faster manipulation with it during the contest.
-Dead line is August 7th, 2015.
+All selected pilots are obliged to send by e-mail their two music versions A nd B in MP3 format on the address email@example.com so that organizer could create the music data base for easier and faster manipulation with it during the contest.
+The dead line is August 7th, 2015.
 Pilots who will not obey this date will be crossed out from the list of competitors and other waiting pilots will replace them.

 For first qualification every pilot will allot a number from box (or hat) which represents his start number.